rmoshea/document-search/sourceCode/README.md

 The best and easiest way to download and interact with all cerberus files is to fork and clone this repo

 <br>
-#### Run the program Terminal
+#### Run the program in Terminal
-This is the recommended option for Mac users that have cloned all files locally and have python installed
+This is the recommended option for Mac users that have cloned all files locally

 1. In Finder navigate to the cerberus_0_2_8 unix executable file